 Rebecca Brodie

-I completed an undergraduate degree in forensic and analytical chemistry, followed by an Honours degree in archaeological chemistry, both at the Flinders University of South Australia.
-Once finished, I moved overseas and completed a Master of Science degree at the University of Cambridge, UK, in geochemistry looking at Antarctic ice cores.
-After some time off to travel, I joined the Royal Society of Chemistry in 2007 and after a number of different positions I am now the deputy editor for JAAS, Metallomics, Food & Function and Toxicology Research.
+I completed an undergraduate degree in forensic and analytical chemistry, and an honours degree in archaeological chemistry at Flinders University of South Australia, Adelaide.
+Once I graduated I moved to the UK and completed a Master of Science degree at the University of Cambridge in geochemistry and paleoclimatology looking at Antarctic ice cores.
+After some time off to travel, I joined the Royal Society of Chemistry in 2007 and after a number of different positions I am now the deputy editor for Analyst, Analytical Methods, Lab on a Chip, JAAS and Food & Function.
 In addition to my role of working with the editorial boards and on journal strategies I enjoy contributing to Chemistry World when I can.
-Outside of work I enjoy travelling, hiking, netball and the cinema.
+Outside of work I enjoy travelling, hiking, photography and going to the cinema.

 - Research